1,059 EFL matches EVERY season shown LIVE across main Sky Sports channels or via the Sky Sports+ service.

 Games shown live on the main Sky channels will have a minimum of eight cameras.

-Games on Sky Sports+ rather than on the main Sky channels will have a minimum of four cameras for Championship and League One games and two cameras for League Two matches.
+Games on Sky Sports+ rather than on the main Sky channels will have a minimum of six cameras for Championship, four cameras for League One games and two cameras for League Two matches.
+The games shown on Sky Sports+ are not produced by Sky but by the EFL’s production partner IMG.

 ITV